10 hashtags for writers – and how to use them

-Hashtags are more important than ever – yet can still be a confusing minefield if you’re new to social media.
-Here are 10 of the most useful hashtags for writers.
+Hashtags for writers are more important than ever – yet can still be a confusing minefield if you’re new to social media.
+Here are 10 of the most useful.
+Plus a few more…

 Reading Time: 7 minutes

-Hashtags have not only endured in a fast-changing social media environment, they have become more important than ever.
+Hashtags for writers are plentiful.
+But where do you start?
+Hashtags have not only endured in a fast-changing social media environment, they’ve become more important than ever.
 They started on Twitter, but they’ve since been adopted by Facebook, and especially by Instagram, where they’re essential for findability.
 They’re also used by Pinterest and LinkedIn – among other social media platforms.
 They’ve become so ubiquitous that no self-respecting conference or TV show would dare convene or broadcast without announcing an official hashtag.

 What are hashtags?

 Hashtags are simply words or phrases used in tweets (and other social media updates) with the # symbol in front of them.
 Make sure you don’t use any spaces or punctuation, and they become links that, when clicked, reveal a timeline of everyone whose tweets contain that hashtag.

 You don’t need to register them anywhere, or use pre-existing ones – just make them up.
 However, the most popular hashtags catch on and become established.
 Start typing a hashtag and you’ll see a suggested tag in the autocomplete, possibly with the number of people using that hashtag, depending on the platform.

 The default view in Twitter shows you the Top tweets using the hashtag you’ve clicked on – but you can also click on Latest to see the most recent tweets using your selected hashtag.
 You can also filter by People, Photos, Videos, News and Broadcasts.
 And you also can see which hashtags – and other topics – are ‘trending’ on Twitter.